Reading time: 4 minutes

 Il s’habille.
 He is getting dressed.

 Step 3: Determine the endings to use.
 The present tense form and the endings to be used remain the same: -e, -es, -e, -ons, -ez, and -ent.
-(For more information about present tense endings, see the lesson on present tense by clicking HERE).

 Some very simple examples that involves a lot of washing:

 |je me lave.||I wash myself.|

 |nous nous lavons.||We wash ourselves.|

 5. How to form reflexive verbs in the past tense

 To form the reflexive verbs in the past tense, we use the ever-helpful verb être as its auxiliary.
 Here is a little step-by-step guide.

 Step 1: Choose the correct conjugated form of être and pair it with the past participle of the reflexive verb.
 Note that the past participle for reflexive verbs is the same for the regular verbs.